 it is a breath that is similar to Bhastrika but a bit easier.
-You pump your lungs on the exhale and relax on the inhale (in bhastrika you pump both on the inhale and exhale).
-Do 30 blasts, then take a few recovery breaths and repeat for a total of three rounds.
+You pump your lungs sharply and quickly on the exhale and relax on the inhale (in bhastrika you pump both on the inhale and exhale).
+How to perform:

 Kapalabhati helps to clear your mind and calm your thoughts, reducing stress.